Jitendra-atharva/EMR/README.md

 npm install -g expo-cli
 ```

-Build and run the app
+  ## Build and run the app

-Install React Native as described at https://facebook.github.io/react-native/docs/getting-started.html#content
+1. Install React Native as described at [https://facebook.github.io/react-native/docs/getting-started.html#content](https://facebook.github.io/react-native/docs/getting-started.html#content)

-Clone this repository
+2. Clone this repository

-Run yarn install , all required components will be installed automatically
+3. Run `yarn install` , all required components will be installed automatically

-iOS
+    ### iOS

-Run pod install from Shopify-RN/ios folder
+    1. Run `pod install` from `EMR/ios` folder
-Start XCode and open generated ShopifyRN.xcworkspace
+    2. Start XCode and open generated `EMR.xcworkspace`

-Android
+    ### Android

     no steps required

-It is recommended to run react-native start command from root project directory.
+4. It is recommended to run `react-native start` command from root project directory.

-Run your project from XCode (Cmd+R) for iOS, or use react-native run-android to run your project on Android.
+5. Run your project from XCode (`Cmd+R`) for iOS, or use `react-native run-android` to run your project on Android.